Climate-based pepper planting guide for St. Albert, Alberta

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 19 and plant outdoors from about May 23.
+Peppers are usually started indoors around March 19 and planted outdoors during the normal local window of May 23 to June 2.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are challenging in St. Albert.
 Gardeners who succeed usually stack the odds with the fastest varieties, the best timing, and the warmest sites they have.

-Within Alberta, St. Albert usually reaches pepper planting time a little earlier than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Alberta, St. Albert usually reaches planting time for peppers a little earlier than many comparable locations.

 Best local strategy: Treat this as a higher-risk crop and rely on earliness, warmth, and protection wherever possible.